Amazon Alexa location-based Routines turns on your lights when you get home

-Amazon Thursday introduced location-based Routines, what it calls the commands you set up with its digital assistant Alexa to trigger connected devices.
-With location-based Routines,
+Amazon on Thursday introduced location-based Routines, what it calls the commands you set up with its digital assistant Alexa to trigger connected devices.

-The announcement came alongside the unveiling of Echo Auto, a cassette-tape-sized device that you put in your car so that Amazon's voice-controlled digital helper can follow along with you wherever you drive.
-They were two of a landslide of announcements from an Amazon event in Seattle, which the company said would include the largest number of devices and features the company has ever launched at once.
+The announcement came alongside the unveiling of Echo Auto, a cassette-tape-sized device you put in your car so Amazon's voice-controlled digital helper can follow along with you wherever you drive.
+They were two of a landslide of announcements from an Amazon event in Seattle, which the company said would include the largest number of devices and features the company has ever launched at one time.

 With location-based Routines, you can set up connected lights to turn on as soon as you arrive home, for example.